Coarsening dynamics of chemotactic aggregates: Stationary patterns

+Defining the uniform mass-redistribution potential $\etaStat$, the stationary pattern profile can be determined from this single equation instead of the coupled equations for $\rhoStat$ and $\cStat$.
+This approach was introduced in Ref.~\cite{Schaaf1985}, defining the stationary mass-redistribution potential mathematically as an integration constant.

-Because the Keller--Segel dynamics is translationally invariant and parity symmetric, one can construct the periodic patterns from reflecting and concatenating \emph{elementary patterns} which comprise half a wavelength $\Lambda$ of the periodic pattern.
+Because the Keller--Segel dynamics is translationally invariant and parity symmetric, one can construct the periodic patterns by reflecting and concatenating \emph{elementary patterns} which comprise half a wavelength $\Lambda$ of the periodic pattern [cf.\ right-most panels in Fig.~\ref{fig:phenomenology}(b,c)].
 In the following, we construct these elementary patterns on a domain of length ${L = \Lambda/2}$ with no-flux boundary conditions, which then give rise to periodic patterns of wavelength $\Lambda$.

 In the profile equation, Eq.~\eqref{eq:profile-eq}, the stationary mass-redistribution potential $\etaStat$ is a parameter, such that one can parameterize the stationary elementary profile as

 As we will see explicitly below, changing the value of $\etaStat$ corresponds to changing the system's average cell density $\Bar{\rho}$.
 The average cell density is a control parameter of the stationary pattern because it is set by the initial condition.
 Consequently, the change of the stationary profile when mass is added or taken out of the system is given by